peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

 #### Parameters

-* `curve` (Type: function)<br>
+* `curve` (Type: Object)<br>
-    Curve to rotate about the axis of rotation, as specified in the "axis" parameter.
-The curve function must contain a function named "evaluate", which takes the following parameter:<ul> <li><code>u</code> - A curve coordinate, generally from 0 to 1. </ul> The evaluator function returns an array of at least 2 elements: the first element is the X coordinate of the curve's position (corresponding to elevation), and the second element is the Y coordinate (corresponding to radius).
+    A curve evaluator object that describes a 2-dimensional curve to rotate about the axis of rotation, as specified in the "axis" parameter.
+The curve's X coordinates correspond to elevation, and its Y coordinates correspond to radius.

  If the curve function draws a curve that goes both above and below the axis of rotation, such as a circle or ellipse, the V coordinates given in _minval_ and _maxval_ must restrict the curve definition to no more than half of the curve.
 * `minval` (Type: Number)<br>